jerryscript-project/iotjs/docs/api/IoT.js-API-PWM.md

 * `callback` {Function}
   * `err` {Error|null} The error object or `null` if there were no error.

-The `setFequency` method congifures the frequency of the PWM signal.
+The `setFrequency` method configures the frequency of the PWM signal.
 `frequency` is the measurement of how often the signal is repeated in a single period.

 Configuration is done asynchronously and the `callback` method is invoked after the